tardisgo/tardisgo/README.md

 	_ "github.com/tardisgo/tardisgo/golibruntime/math"
 )
 ```
-At present, standard library packages which rely on the Go "runtime", "os", "reflect" or "unsafe" packages are not implemented (although some OSX test code is in the golibruntime tree).
+At present, standard library packages which rely on the Go "runtime", "os", "reflect" or other low-level packages are not implemented.

 A start has been made on the automated integration with Haxe libraries, but this is currently (Dec 2014)  incomplete and the API will change completely very soon, see the tardisgolib/hx directory for the story so far.